Rebstorm/dthack17/documentation/nb-iot.md

 ## Control the NB-IoT Board
 For further information about the functions and API's for the board check out the examples in the [bc95 calliope repo](https://github.com/calliope-mini/pxt-calliope-bc95) or the more [detailed documentation](https://github.com/ubirch/telekom-nbiot-hackathon-2017/blob/master/en-pxt-development.md) about the usage

+There is also a detailed cpp template repo to communicate with the NB-IoT Module you can find it [here](https://github.com/ubirch/telekom-nbiot-hackathon-2017/tree/master/nbiot-cpp-template)